fooltowise/NeroNotes/Nero's Notes/Shifting future expenses to the current period.md

+# Shifting future expenses to the current period

 ### Improperly writing off assets in the current period to avoid expenses in a future period

 - For instance, improperly writing off deferred marketing costs